ksonnet/ksonnet/docs/cli-reference/ks_env_rm.md

 ### Examples

 ```

-# Remove the directory 'us-west/staging' and all contents in the 'environments'
+# Remove the directory 'environments/us-west/staging' and all of its contents.
-# directory.
-This will also remove the parent directory 'us-west' if it is empty.
+# This will also remove the parent directory 'us-west' if it is empty.
 ks env rm us-west/staging
 ```